backstage/backstage/docs/plugins/composability.md

 new `EntityLayout` component.
 It is a tweaked version and replacement for the `EntityPageLayout` component, and is introduced more in depth in the app migration section below.

+**NOTE**: The rest of this documentation covers how to migrate older applications to the new composability system described above.

 ## Porting Existing Plugins